 Diversity in commercial resource activities within a limited landbase is important to the sustainability of communities.
-Extensive overlap of forest tenures with guide, trapping, and other non-timber commercial interests may necessitate mutually agreed upon action plans to address site-specific issues.
-This indicator measures the Participants' implementation success in addressing these actions.
+Extensive overlap of forest tenures with guide, trapping, and

 The Participants currently notify trappers, guides and others that may be affected by proposed activities during the preparation of the FOS, as part of the regulatory public review and comment period.
 Prior to the commencement of approved forest activities, further notification is provided to those stakeholders that will be affected by the activity.
 In the event site specific comments are received, Participants attempt to come to agreement with the stakeholder on reasonable actions that may mitigate the impacts.